JustAnyones/Plugin-creator-website/docs/docs/attribute-types/frame/steal.md

 ### handle x
 ::: type: int

+Aligns the frame that's displayed in the game by shifting it horizontally.

+If the value is negative, then the frame will be shifted to the left.

 **By default**, the value will be 0.

 ### handle y
 ::: type: int

+Aligns the frame that's displayed in the game by shifting it vertically.

+If the value is negative, then the frame will be shifted to the down.

 **By default**, the value will be 0.